paschalihenacho/CandidateInformation/README.md

-# CandidateInformation
+## CandidateInformation
-Candidate Information tracking system for contract work projects great CRUD practice for your web applications
+Great CRUD practice for your web applications.
-This app demostrate how to Create, Read, Update, and Delete candidates.
+This app demostrate how to Create, Read, Update, and Delete items (Users).